Airline fees for bikes 2023

 The table below shows all the measurements and weights in metric.
 If you would prefer to read the table with imperial measurements just click on the button below and you will see exactly the same information but in inches and pounds.

-This table was last updated in January 2022 and is reviewed every few months.
+This table was last updated in late December 2022 and is reviewed every few months.
 Please ensure you check with the airline directly before you book your travel to confirm that the rules have not changed.